-The current development agreement requires the developer to provide for needed infrastructure.
-The City created an assessment district for sanitary sewer and water which will be repaid as connections to the trunk line are made.
-This development was part of a broad area-wide traffic study from 2010 that determined development impacts from buildout of the North Growth Area.
+The current development agreement requires the developer to provide for needed infrastructure and has an assessment district and connection districts for development of the area.
+This development was part of broad area-wide traffic study from 2010 that determined development impacts from buildout of the North Growth Area.
 The City's traffic engineer does not believe the conclusions of the prior traffic study for improvements at intersections of Bloomington and Grand Avenue are substantially affected by the proposed changes to the project.
-Conclusions from the staff review of infrastructure demands are that adequate facilities are in place or will be in place to serve the development with conditions on the platting of the property and in conformance with the development agreement.
+Conclusions from the staff review of infrastructure demands overall are that adequate facilities are in place or will be in place to serve the development with conditions on the platting of the property and in conformance with the development agreement.

-The proposed rezoning with FS-RL, FS-RM, and CGS area is consistent with the Land Use Policy Plan as is the types of zoning and range of density proposed within the zoning districts.
-Staff believes that the diversity of housing identified by the applicant is desirable and that the total number of units overall and the amount of potential multifamily units is more in line with the densities of more recent suburban development than what was proposed earlier this past summer.
+The proposed rezoning with FS-RL, FS-RM, and CGS area is consistent with the Land Use Policy Plan as in the types of zoning and range of density proposed within the zoning districts.
+Staff believes that the diversity of housing identified by the applicant is desirable and that the total number of units overall and the amount of potential multi-family units is more in line with the densities of more recent suburban development than what was proposed earlier this past summer.
 This limited number of apartments is supported by staff to add diversity of housing types to North Ames, which for the most part has been single-family home development compared to other parts of the City.

-Therefore, it is the City Manager's recommendation that the City Council act in accordance with Alternative #1, which is to approve the request for rezoning from Agricultural (A) to Suburban Residential Low Density (FS-RL), Suburban Residential Medium Density (FS-RM), and Convenience General Services (CGS) as proposed by the rezoning request with the included Master Plan.
+Therefore, it is the recommendation of the Planning and Housing Department that the Planning and Zoning Commission act in accordance with Alternative #1, which is to recommend that the City Council approve the request for rezoning from Agricultural (A) to Suburban Residential Low Density (FS-RL), Suburban Residential Medium Density (FS-RM), and Convenience General Services (CGS) as proposed by the rezoning request, and to adopt the included Master Plan.